 - II.
 A 75.0% average on the written (multiple choice or NCLEX format) tests are required to pass the following courses: NU200B Communication/Mental Health, NU202B Fundamentals in nursing, NU204B Health assessment, NU207B Pharmacology in nursing, NU302B Adult Health Nursing, NU304B Nursing care of the family, NU310 Pathophysiology, NU308 Psychiatric nursing, NU412 Community health nursing. - III.
 A 75.0% grade average is required to pass ALL required nursing theory courses. - IV.
-An 80.0% is required on the final clinical evaluation to pass NU203B Fundamentals of Nursing Practicum. - V. An 80.0% is required on the clinical performance evaluation (form EF6) to pass each rotation in 300 and 400 level clinical courses. - VI.
+An 80.0% is required on the final clinical evaluation to pass NU203B Fundamentals of Nursing Practicum.
+A minimum of eight must be attained on each clinical performance outcome in order to pass the course. - V. An 80.0% is required on the clinical performance evaluation (form EF6) to pass each rotation in 300 and 400 level clinical courses. - VI.
 An overall grade of 75.0% is required to pass the required nursing clinical courses. - VII.
 A zero on any of the ten (10) concepts in the clinical evaluation tool will result in failure of the clinical course. - VIII.
 Grading scale - a.
 90.0-100.0 = A - b.
 80.0-89.0 = B - c.
 75.0-79.0 = C - d.
 60.0-74.0 = D - e.
 59.0 and below = F - IX.
-All required nursing courses must be completed with a "C" (75-79) or better in order to progress in the Nursing Program.
+All required nursing courses must be completed with a "C"(75-79) or better in order to progress in the Nursing Program.

-Reviewed: 2/08, 12/12,10/16,05/17 Revised: 12/07, 12/12,05/17, 08/17 equipment, facility, and supplies for practicum purposes.
+Reviewed: 2/08, 12/12,10/16,05/17, 8/17, 4/21.
+Revised: 12/07, 12/12,05/17, 08/17 equipment, facility, and supplies for practicum purposes.

-Policy Title: SNHS Learning Resource Center - Use of LRC by Outside Agencies coordinating with SNHS LRC coordinator.
+Policy Title: SOH Learning Resource Center - Use of LRC by Outside Agencies coordinating with SOH LRC coordinator.
 A faculty/community checkout agreement form must be filled out in its entirety before approval is granted.
-If lab is needed after hours, the person making the request must make arrangements with the SNHS LRC Coordinator 3 days to 1 week in advance.
+If lab is needed after hours, the person making the request must make arrangements with the SOH LRC Coordinator 3 days to 1 week in advance.

-Purpose: To set guidelines and usage fees for agencies use of SNHS LRC
+Purpose: To set guidelines and usage fees for agencies use of SOHLRC

-Policy Statement: I. Outside agencies may reserve the SNHS LRC for practicum purposes by
+Policy Statement: I. Outside agencies may reserve the SOH LRC for practicum purposes by

-II A fee for use of the SNHS LRC will be determined by the Nursing Program, School of Nursing and Health Sciences and the University administration and governing body.
+II A fee for use of the SOH LRC will be determined by the Nursing Program, School of Health and the University administration and governing body.

 III.
-Equipment will be made available for agency usage by SNHS LRC Coordinator.
+Equipment will be made available for agency usage by SOHLRC Coordinator.

-IV Agencies using the LRC will be responsible for the upkeep and for reporting any damaged equipment or shortage of supplies to the SNHS LRC Coordinator.
+IV Agencies using the LRC will be responsible for the upkeep and for reporting anydamaged equipment or shortage of supplies to the SOH LRC Coordinator.

-Revised: 5/17/00, 4/3/01, 5/
+Revised: 5/17/00, 4/3/01,

-Policy Title: SNHS Learning Resource Center - Faculty and Student Access to LRC
+Policy Title: SOH Learning Resource Center - Faculty and Student Access to LRC